-However, if you are short on time and want to come in just for this Afghan adventure then it can get more expensive.
+However, if you are short on time and want to come in just for this Afghanistan Wakhan Valley adventure then it can get more expensive.

-The main thing is to get to Khorog on the Tajik side to get the visa and then head to Ishkashim.
+The main thing is to get to Khorog on the Tajik side to get the visa, and then head to Ishkashim.
 It’s called Ishkashim on the Tajik side and Eshkashim on the Afghan side.

-You will cross into Afghanistan at Ishkashim.
+You will cross into the Afghanistan Wakhan Valley at Ishkashim.
 This is the only safe place to cross into Afghanistan to get to the Wakhan Valley so this will be your only option to enter.

 You can walk from Ishkashim to the border crossing in around 30 minutes.
 It took us in the car around 15 minutes on the Tajik side and 30 minutes on the Afghanistan side to get all the paperwork done.

-On the Afghan side it’s around 5km from the border to Ishkashim and taxis are not so cheap (transport in Afghanistan in general is not cheap).
+On the Afghan side, it’s around 5km from the border to Eshkashim and taxis are not so cheap (transport in Afghanistan, in general, is not cheap).
 So you could walk that 5km in around an hour or so.

 The best bet if you are in Kyrgyzstan is to go from the city of Osh in the south across the Pamir Highway in Tajikistan to Khorog.

 Take the shared taxi from Osh to Murghab for around $20 and then Murghab to Khorog for around $15 – 20.
 It will take roughly 20 hours total but is cheap and a beautiful drive.

 Or you could fly from Bishkek to Dushanbe (capital of Tajikistan) but that is an expensive option.

 You just take a shared taxi from Dushanbe to Khorog that takes around 15-20 hours and costs roughly $35.
 It’s a nice drive with half of it alongside the river bordering Afghanistan.

 Just use the flight search engines to find the cheapest way in.
-If short on time and don’t care then just fly straight to Dushanbe then take the shared taxi down.
+If you’re short on time and don’t care then just fly straight to Dushanbe then take the shared taxi down.